Preboarding & onboarding software for frontline teams

 Five candidates signed offers.
 Two weeks later, three never showed up.

 Between offer-day and day 1, nobody talks to them.
 They get a counter-offer, lose interest, or just forget.
-You burned recruitment cost and your shift is short again.
+You burned the recruiting spend and your shift is short again.

 OnboardingQSR / kitchen line